 A Freelance Sushi Chef?

-Kazutoshi Hirata is one of the few Freelance Sushi Chefs in San Francisco Bay Area.
+Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

 For the past twenty years, he has worked for many top San Francisco Sushi Restaurants like Ozumo and Yoshi’s.
 Now at 65, Mr. Hirata is still actively working as a Sushi Chef, as well as connecting Japan and the U.S. through food.